Evident LogoOlympus Logo

 Normal Incidence Shear Wave Transducers

-This document summarizes important information for users of normal incidence shear wave transducers such as the V150-V157 and V220-V222 series.
-These transducers are most commonly used with ultrasonic thickness gages, flaw detectors, or pulser/receivers for measurement of shear wave velocity in test materials, often in connection with the calculation of elastic modulus as described in the application note Elastic Modulus Measurement.
+This application note summarizes important information on normal incidence shear wave transducers, such as our V150-V157 and V220-V222 series.
+These transducers are commonly used with ultrasonic thickness gauges, flaw detectors, or pulser/receivers to measure shear wave velocity in test materials, often in connection with the calculation of elastic modulus as described in our application note on Elastic Modulus Measurement

 Normal Incidence Shear Wave Transducers